 When preparing carious cavities, it is recommended to be guided by the following principles:

-· Preservation of the integrity of adjacent teeth and tissues of the oral cavity;
+· maintaining the integrity of adjacent teeth and oral tissues;

 Treatment plan for a patient with dental caries: